2017 Iraqi–Kurdish conflict: Dialogue

-The KRG on 2 November offered a joint deployment at Faysh Khabur, which its defense department stated was part of a "deconfliction" proposal on 31 October, including a ceasefire on all fronts, continued cooperation in fight against ISIL and joint deployment in disputed areas.
+The KRG on 2 November offered a joint deployment at Faysh Khabur, which its defense department stated was part of a "deconfliction" proposal on 31 October, including a ceasefire on all fronts, continued cooperation in fight against IS and joint deployment in disputed areas.
 The KRG on the same day also accused the central Iraqi government of being "not interested" in joint deployment at the border with Turkey.

 Prime Minister of Iraqi Kurdistan Nechirvan Barzani stated on 6 November that the KRG would hand over the oil revenue in exchange for the central government agreeing to pay the customary 17% share of the federal budget.
 The Supreme Federal Court ruled on the same day that no region or province could secede.
 KRG stated on 14 November that it will accept the court's ruling.

 Haider al-Abadi stated on 14 November that he would act soon over border areas under Kurdish control, but predicted Iraqi forces would regain them without violence.
 "We will regain control on border areas without escalation.
 But our patience will run out.
 We will not wait forever.
 We will take action."
 The Iraqi Supreme Court ruled the referendum as unconstitutional and its results void on 20 November.
 Nechirvan Barzani meanwhile blamed the court of reaching the decision unilaterally without any KRG input and asked for a third party to mediate in negotiations between central government and the KRG.

 The central government later listed 13 preconditions for dialogue including, a handwritten note of annulment of the referendum, which the federal court ruled illegal and KRG respected the ruling but didn't formally renounce it.
 It also asked for guarantee of not seeking independence, handing over all border crossings and airports as well as all future federal revenues.
 KRG agreed to the conditions and Abadi announced that talks will be resumed.
 An MP of Abadi's ruling bloc stated on 4 January 2018 that a parliamentary committee would be set up to resolve all disputes.
 Meanwhile, a delegation of Kurdish parties met Abadi according to a statement by his office.

 Abadi announced on 13 March that the airports of the region will be reopened to international flights, with flights possibly resuming in a week.
 The statement added that Kurdish authorities had agreed for the two airports in Erbil and Sulaimaniyah with international flights to come under federal control.
 Kurdish authorities confirmed that airports will come under federal control and would report to the central Interior Ministry.
 The federal government announced on 19 March that it had paid salaries to employees in the region for the first time since 2014.